purtuga/SPWidgets/documentation/SPWidgets.SPControlUpload.md

 The following attributes can be found in the event object:

 -   **ev.state**  : *Integer.
 1|2|3* <br />
     A value from 1 through 3 that represents the state of the phisical file.
 This value, along with the _ev.action_ value can be used to validate user input and if appropriate, cancel the send request to the server.

     1. No File uploaded.
 Upload form is ready for user input.
 This is set when the form is initially loaded and the File html element is ready for the user to attach the file.

     2. No File uploaded.
 User has defined a file for upload and form is now ready to be submitted to the server.
 This state could be used in the _onPageChange_ to (for example) prevent the upload of certain file types.
+See example below.

     3. File has been uploaded and is now available on the server (note that it may not be checked in yet).
 This state is set when the user has successfully uploaded the file to the server and no errors were encountered (example invalid file characters).
 This state will remain through subsequent pages if the file requires check in.

 -   **ev.action** : *String. preLoad|postLoad*  <br />
     The event action as it pertains to this plugin.
 Use this value in conjuction with the _ev.state_ to do additional validations on user input.

+    _preLoad_

-    *   _preLoad_   - action is taking place before the page is sent to the server.
+    Action is taking place before the page is sent to the server.
 The user (or code) must have initiated an action that requires sending data to the server.

+    _postLoad_

-    *   _postLoad_  - action is taking place after page has completed loading, but is not yet "visible" to the user.
+    Action is taking place after page has completed loading, but is not yet visible to the user.

 -   **ev.hideOverlay** : *Boolean.
 Default=true.*  <br />
     Used when action=postLoad.
 Can be set by a callback function to false, so that the busy overlay remains displayed and is not automatically hidden.

 -   **ev.pageUrl** : *String.* <br />
     The url of the page currently loaded in the iframe.

 -   **ev.page** : *jQuery Object.*  <br />
     An object representing the page loaded inside the iFrame.
 This can be used to further manipulate the iframe's page content.

 -   **ev.isUploadDone** : *Boolean.* <br />
     Indicates if the upload process is done.
 Basically, this means that the processes has reached the page defined in the *updatePageDone* parameter.

+-   **ev.file** : *Object.* <br />
+    An object that contains the metadata for the file that was successfuly uploaded.
+This event attribute is only populated with data once the file is uploaded to the server.

 Return Value
 ------------